-Kate Harcourt (CEnv, MSc), Non-Executive Director, United Kingdom - Ms. Harcourt is an Environmental and Social Advisor and Chartered Environmentalist with over twenty five years' experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
-She was nominated by the International Finance Corporation (the "IFC") to the Board of the Company following its initial equity investment in the Company (see "Nomination Right" below).
-She has worked as part of the Owner's Team for a number of companies and also on behalf of financial institutions, for example carrying out compliance performance monitoring during construction and operations.
-Ms. Harcourt has worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
-She has worked for the IFC on a geothermal project in Nicaragua since 2010.
-Ms. Harcourt has a Master of Science degree from Imperial College in Environmental Technology.
+Kate Harcourt (CEnv, MSc), Non-Executive Director, United Kingdom - Ms. Harcourt is an Environmental and Social Advisor and Chartered Environmentalist with over 30 years' experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
+She works as part of the Owner's Team for a number of companies and also on behalf of financial institutions, carrying out due diligence and compliance performance monitoring during construction and operations.
+Ms. Harcourt has also worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
+She worked for a consortium of financial institutions, including IADB and IFC on a geothermal project in Nicaragua between 2010 and 2014.
+Ms. Harcourt has a Master of Science degree in Environmental Technology from Imperial College.